Warwick Investment Group

 Warwick Investment Group is a SEC-registered investment advisor, managing funds that invest globally in natural resources and real estate.
-Warwick has an established track record in strategic consolidation in these sectors, having completed more than 4,000 transactions since inception.
-The firm has ~75 team members and advisors in the US and Europe investing across private equity funds, special purpose vehicles and open-ended structures.
+The firm has ~150 team members and advisors across offices in Oklahoma City, Dallas, New York and London, investing across private equity funds, special purpose vehicles and open-ended structures.
+The firm also manages capital for pension funds in 8 of the 50 states.

-Warwick’s energy and natural resources platform specializes in consolidating working interests and royalties using geology, engineering, data science and multi-disciplinary investment teams.
-Warwick’s real estate platforms specialize in identifying investment opportunities in markets with favorable tailwinds and attractive risk-adjusted returns.
-Through consolidation strategies and development, the firm generates alpha through stable and growing yields, inflation protection and value-add returns.

 Strategy

-Warwick specializes in asset classes where it can provide differentiated returns across market cycles.

-Warwick has a large data science practice that specializes in econometrics, natural language processing, machine learning, network graph algorithms, on-chain analytics and multivariate geospatial, predictive, prescriptive and time series analytics.
+Warwick follows a vertically integrated strategy, managing all aspects of its investments from acquisition to operations in natural resources and real estate.

+Warwick blends data science with human intelligence to guide its decisions, using analytics to identify patterns and opportunities while relying on experienced teams to interpret and act on them.
+This combination allows Warwick to spot inefficiencies, respond quickly to changing conditions and create long-term value across its real estate and natural resource investments.

 History

 Warwick was founded in 2010 by Kate Richard, a former Goldman Sachs investment banker and investor for MSD Capital, Michael Dell's private investment fund in New York.